Back to Louisiana

 • Adds the word 'the' at the end of line 6 on page 4.

-Plain English: The amendment to HB145 is about agreeing with changes made by the Senate regarding funding for extraordinary medical and dental expenses for firemen and law enforcement officers.
+Plain English: The amendment to HB145 by Chassion is about agreeing with changes made in the Senate regarding funding for extraordinary medical and dental expenses for firemen and law enforcement officers.

 • Agrees with Senate amendments related to providing funds for emergency medical and dental care for firefighters and police officers.

-• The official amendment text does not specify the exact changes made by the Senate, only that it is concurring in those amendments.
+• The official text does not specify the exact nature of the Senate's changes, only that this amendment is about concurring in them.

-Plain English: The amendment changes the amount allocated for extraordinary medical and dental expenses from $50,000 to $25,000.
+Plain English: The amendment reduces the amount allocated for extraordinary medical and dental expenses from $50,000 to $25,000.

-Plain English: The amendment reduces the amount available for extraordinary medical and dental expenses from $50,000 to $25,000.
+Plain English: The amendment reduces the amount allocated for extraordinary medical and dental expenses from $50,000 to $25,000.

 • Changes the funding amount from fifty thousand dollars to twenty-five thousand dollars.